 Tengboche Monastery

 A Tengboche Monastery is the largest Tibetan monastery in the Khumbu region.
 It lies in the eastern part of Nepal, along the way to the Mount Everest trek.
-This monastery is also a prime attraction for EBC trekking.
+This monastery is also a prime attraction for the detailed Everest base camp trek.

 During this occasion, most of the Sherpa come to take part in this festival.
 You can see the people in their traditional dresses with masks and performing their cultural dances and other works relating to Buddhism.